CHERIoT-Platform/cheriot-rtos/README-BUILD2.md

 ```

 To configure an out of source build of the user project (can have multiple
-out of the source builds, for example, for different boards):
+out of source builds, for example, for different boards, different
+`cheriot-rtos` and/or `cheriot-tools` versions):

 ```
 $ b configure: ./@../user-project-ibex/ \